ClipBoard text usage with HTML5 client.

 4. there is no technical way to paste clipboard data by mouse click from your local environment and send it to server therefore use Ctrl + V (or on Mac Right_CMD + V).

 Chrome and FireFox considered it as big potential security risk and do not allow that even on privileged action like mouse click.
-However Internet Explorer partially supports such onclick pasting but with displaying of security message which when not accepted will break future clipboard input therefore this approach is not implemented for IE since considered as unstable.
+However Internet Explorer partially supports such onclick pasting but with displaying of security message which when not accepted will break future clipboard input therefore this approach is not implemented for IE since considered as unstable, however on new IE Edge with replaced Chromium engine that wouldn't be possible anyway.

 PS: copying files between browser and RDP session via ClipBoard access by Ctrl + V or by mouse click is technically not possible!